2026 Asian Games: Costs

 The city of Nagoya received an estimate of roughly ¥85 billion ($560 million) in costs from the Aichi Prefecture government for the Games, 30% of which is expected to be covered by sponsorships and other revenue, while the remainder is planned to be split on a 70–30 basis between Nagoya and Aichi Prefecture.
 In February 2023, the cost was reported to have ballooned to ¥140.5 billion ($927 million).
+In September 2026, the cost had risen to ¥370 billion ($2.4 billion).
+Aichi Prefecture governor Hideaki Ōmura named the weakening value of the yen since 2021, geopolitical instability and rising prices for resources as contributors to the heightened budget.
+He highlighted that relying on a cruise ship and temporary accommodation for the athletes’ village and prioritising existing venues helped save ¥100 billion.